VIRTUAL COMMONS

 Digital learning environments often prioritize course management over community building.
 While DePaul's D2L and DeHub platforms effectively deliver coursework and event listings, they fail to provide informal, student-led spaces where connection can naturally emerge.

-Students expressed that:
+Students expressed to us that:

 University systems felt transactional, not relational.